 Pre-COVID, any element of manual handling was lengthy and resulted in queues.
-In a socially distanced environment this will be even slower and lead to excessive queuing.
+In a socially distanced environment, this will be even slower and lead to excessive queuing.

-Digital identification and verification technology allows casino operators to admit customers safely and compliantly.
+Digital identification and verification technology allow casino operators to admit customers safely and compliantly.
 The technology uses a combination of identity document checks, facial recognition (to ensure the customer’s face matches the identity document) and database checks.

 Our solution integrates with casino operators’ existing systems to register new customers and update existing customers’ records.
 Ongoing monitoring for PEPs and sanctions and the ability to carry out enhanced due diligence checks complete the full suite of identity checks.